ITU-ILAP/Fair-Recommender-Assessment-Tool/README.md

-# FairRecEval: A Benchmarking Framework for Fairness-Aware Recommender Systems
+# FairRecAssessment: Fair Assessment of Fair Recommender Systems: An Experimental Framework on Model and Data Characteristics

-FairRecEval is a reproducible and extensible benchmarking toolkit built upon [RecBole](https://recbole.io), designed to evaluate and compare fairness-aware recommendation models under a unified framework.
+FairRecAssessment is a reproducible and extensible benchmarking toolkit built upon [RecBole](https://recbole.io), designed to evaluate and compare fairness-aware recommendation models under a unified framework.

 ## Highlights